 9. Measurement and analytics

-2. Campaign management: Campaign management tools enable marketers to build campaigns that consist of multiple assets including emails, landing pages and forms, and even integrate wider channels.
-Campaign management tools let you replicate and adjust parameters to support different types of campaigns from newsletters, product launches, event invites and content promotions, making it easy to repurpose at scale.
-This drives campaign efficiencies, reduces costs and enables marketing teams to deliver campaigns at speed.
-A/B testing, personalization and dynamic content are typical features within campaign management tools.
+2. Campaign management: Campaign management tools allow marketers to build campaigns that consist of multiple assets, including emails, landing pages, and forms, and even integrate with wider channels.
+Campaign management tools let you replicate and adjust parameters to support different types of campaigns—newsletters, product launches, event invites, content promotions—making it easy to repurpose at scale.
+This drives campaign efficiencies, reduces costs, and helps marketing teams deliver campaigns at speed.
+A/B testing, personalization, and dynamic content are typical features within campaign management tools.

-3. Landing pages and forms: Landing page templates provide conversion optimized experiences for lead generation from referring channels such as search, social and digital advertising.
-Capturing prospect data in return for value-based content enables organizations to convert anonymous website visitors to leads.
-Lead capture forms with progressive profiling (soft conversion) enable you to capture more prospect detail with each content conversion.
-Landing pages that focus on a specific offer, call to action, and high value content experiences drive greater conversion, enabling more prospects to enter the funnel.
+3. Landing pages and forms: Landing page templates provide conversion optimized experiences for lead generation from referring channels, such as search, social, and digital advertising.
+Capturing prospect data in return for value-based content helps organizations convert anonymous website visitors to leads.
+Lead-capture forms with progressive profiling (soft conversion) allows you to capture more prospect detail with each content conversion.
+Landing pages that focus on a specific offer, call to action, and high-value content experiences drive greater conversion, bringing more prospects into the funnel.

-4. Lead scoring models: Lead scoring is an automated process that qualifies prospects based on their profile fit (using data captured through forms) and digital behavior (interactions with campaigns, web pages and content).
+4. Lead-scoring models: Lead scoring is an automated process that qualifies prospects based on their profile fit (using data captured through forms) and digital behavior (interactions with campaigns, web pages, and content).
 By combining these scores, you can start to rank and prioritize leads, identifying those that have reached the marketing qualified lead (MQL) threshold and should be handed off to sales.
-To start building a lead-scoring model, consider the most important profile attributes that describe your perfect customer, such as job roles, seniority levels and company revenue or employee size levels.
-Then identify the key web pages that you believe indicate high levels of buyer intent — such as case studies and cost calculators — and score those pages in terms of levels of importance.
+To start building a lead-scoring model, consider the most important profile attributes that describe your perfect customer, such as job roles, seniority levels, company revenue, or employee size levels.
+Then identify the key web pages that you believe indicate high levels of buyer intent—such as case studies and cost calculators—and score those pages in terms of levels of importance.
 When both are combined, you have the ideal customer profile to start lead scoring against.

-9. Measurement and analytics: Campaign reports help analyze data on user behavior, content engagement, multichannel interactions and campaign efficiency.
-What's more, metrics-oriented dashboards make it easier for marketers to track and attribute all marketing efforts and prospect conversions through the various funnel stages, creating the opportunity for marketing teams to provide real ROI.
-By understanding the prospect conversion metrics through each funnel stage, marketers can start to predict more accurately future campaign performance and outcomes, and the levels of investment required to achieve those outcomes.
+9. Measurement and analytics: Campaign reports help analyze data on user behavior, content engagement, multichannel interactions, and campaign efficiency.
+What’s more, metrics-oriented dashboards make it easier for marketers to track and attribute all marketing efforts and prospect conversions through the various funnel stages, creating the opportunity for marketing teams to provide real ROI.
+By understanding the prospect conversion metrics through each funnel stage, marketers can start to predict future campaign performance and outcomes more accurately, as well as the levels of investment required to achieve those outcomes.

 Typical Marketing Automation Integrations